John Kelly (race walker)

 John Kelly (6 December 1929 – 13 November 2012) was an Irish racewalker, marathon runner, and actor.
 He competed in the men's 50 kilometres walk at the 1968 Summer Olympics.

 John Kelly was born in Loughmore, a village in County Tipperary, Ireland.

 Kelly won the 1965 Philadelphia Marathon, finishing the race in a time of 2:37:23 during a snowstorm.

-Throughout the 1960s and 1970's he was a member of various track and field athletics clubs, including the Amateur Athletic Union, Southern California Striders and the Santa Monica Track Club.
+Throughout the 1960s and 1970s he was a member of various track and field athletics clubs, including the Amateur Athletic Union, Southern California Striders and the Santa Monica Track Club.

 In the 1970s Kelly became a member of the Screen Actors Guild and appears briefly in the musical film Star!, starring Julie Andrews and Richard Crenna.
-In September of 1973, he was a guest on The Tonight Show Starring Johnny Carson.
+In September 1973, he was a guest on The Tonight Show Starring Johnny Carson.